Armagedda

-Armagedda is a Swedish black metal band that was founded in 1999.
+Armagedda is a Swedish black metal band founded in 1999.

-By 2004 the band had split-up but was reformed in 2020.
+By 2004 the band had split-up but reformed in 2020.

 History

-Armagedda was created in the mind of A in early 2000, but then went by the name Volkermord.
-Their idea was to create some spiritual disease through music that would infect and destroy human minds.
-A few months later, A spoke with Graav and Phycon about this idea and all were in agreement.
-A rehearsal tape was recorded, but remained unreleased until 2008.
-The band entered the studio in mid-2000 for the recording of the Volkermord demo which enjoyed a grim and raw production; released in October, limited to only 30 copies.
+Andreas Peterson formed Armagedda as Volkermord in early 2000.
+A few months later, Graav and Phycon joined the band.
+A rehearsal tape remained unreleased until 2008.
+The band entered the studio in mid-2000 to record the Volkermord demo, which had a grim and raw production.
+It was released in October, limited to 30 copies.
 This demo was to be released on MCD format, but postponed indefinitely.
-In the very beginning of the year 2001 they entered the studio once again for the recording of their debut album The Final War Approaching.
+In 2001 they recorded their debut album, The Final War Approaching.